On Building a Side Project (Or: Why I Chose Django and htmx for a New Project in 2020)

 htmx released version 1.0 not that long ago.
 In many ways, it takes a lot of the best parts of the web from the past, and updates them for the needs of modern web applications.
 If you’re also looking to alleviate that weird gut feeling you’ve had around modern web development, or if you’re just looking for a simple way to build web apps, I’d recommend giving it a try, paired with your favorite server-side web app framework, i.e Django, Rails, Laravel, etc.

-In my final post, I’ll discuss launching MergeCaravan, the aftermath, and what I learned during my journey of launching a side project.
-Stay tuned!
+In the next and final post, I’ll discuss launching MergeCaravan, the aftermath, and what I learned during my journey of launching a side project.
+Check it out here.